Bay Area Health Psychology

 Our Confidentiality & Privacy Policy

 We abide by the legal and ethical standards for confidentiality maintained by the American Psychological Association and by the State of California, the State of Illinois, and the State of Florida.
-In most situations, we can only release information about treatment when a patient (or legal guardian) signs a written Authorization form that meets certain legal requirements from HIPAA and/or state law.
+In most situations, we can release information about treatment only when a client (or legal guardian) signs a written Authorization form that meets certain legal requirements from HIPAA and/or state law.
 However, in the following situations, no authorization is required:

 • If a government agency requests information for health oversight activities, we may be required to provide information to them.

-• If a patient files a complaint or lawsuit against one of our staff, we are allowed to disclose information about when sessions took place, what was discussed in sessions, and notes to the court for our defense.
+• If a client files a complaint or lawsuit against one of our staff, we are allowed to disclose information about when sessions took place, what was discussed in sessions, and notes to the court for our defense.

 There are some situations in which we are legally required to take actions that are necessary to protect others from harm.
-In these situations we may have to reveal information about a patient's treatment.
+In these situations we may have to reveal information about a client's treatment.

 • If we have reason to believe that a child under the age of 18 has been abused, abandoned or neglected, we are required by law to file a report with an appropriate government agency.
 Once the report is filed, we may be required to provide additional information.